ssnell227/FCHI-production/src/pages/commercial/index.md

   listitem:
     - title: " "
       text: >
-        As a licenced asbestos consultation and inspection company, we work exclusively with certified laboratories and provide detailed reports on asbestos surveys and findings.
+        As a licensed asbestos consultation and inspection company, we work exclusively with certified laboratories and provide detailed reports on asbestos surveys and findings.
 This information can ensure the safety of construction/demolition personnel, compliance with regulatory